Stuart Webber

 Stuart Webber (born 15 April 1984) is a Welsh football director.
-Webber was most recently the Sporting Director of EFL Championship club Norwich City.
-He was also previously Head of Football Operations at Huddersfield Town.
+Webber is currently Head of Sport at Red Bull Omiya in Japan.
+He was also previously Sporting Director at Norwich City Football Club.

 Career

 Webber's career in football started when he attended Northop College, Flintshire.
 As part of a work experience placement he got a job as part of the ground staff at Wrexham.
 At Wrexham he moved onto coaching the academy, eventually becoming Head of Youth Development.

 In July 2009, Webber left Wrexham to become Director of Recruitment at Liverpool working alongside managers like Rafa Benitez and Kenny Dalglish.